seek-oss/private-npm-buildkite-plugin/README.md

           registry: //myprivatenpm.com/
 ```

-If you set a registry, you can configure a specific scopes to fetch packages from your custom registries
+If you set a registry, you can configure a specific scope to fetch packages from your custom registry

 ```yml
 steps: